NCERT Solutions Class 11 English Let Me Not to the Marriage of True Minds – Free PDF Download

 3. What does the line ‘I never writ, nor no man ever loved’ imply?

 The line ‘I never writ, nor no man ever loved’ implies that if the poet’s thoughts on love are proved wrong, then he will withdraw all that he has written if no man has ever been in love.

 4. Love is presented as the subject or doer of actions in the poem.
 Why do you think the poet has used this form rather than involving human agents?

-In this poem, it is not surprising that William Shakespeare has chosen the subject as love and no human agents are involved in it.
+In this poem, it is not surprising that William Shakespeare has chosen the subject of love, and no human agents are involved in it.
 His choice is based on the underlying theme of the poem, the fickle nature of human beings.
 Here, love and the eternal being is the only constant.
-Therefore, when the poet explains about all the qualities of love, he then chooses love and not a human being, as their sentiments and emotions change frequently.
-The poet should be appreciated for understanding well the nature of humans and the wise decision taken by him in his composition.
+Therefore, when the poet explains all the qualities of love, he then chooses love and not a human being, as their sentiments and emotions change frequently.
+The poet should be appreciated for understanding well the nature of humans and for the wise decision taken by him in his composition.